 Subscriber Private Key and Certificate Usage

-For High, Medium, and Basic Assurance, subscribers shall protect their private keys from access by other parties.
-For Rudimentary assurance, no stipulation is made.
+For High, Medium, and Basic Assurance, subscribers shall protect their private keys from access by other parties in accordance with the assurance level requirements specified elsewhere in this standard..

 Restrictions in the intended scope of usage for a private key are specified through certificate extensions, including the key usage and extended key usage extensions, in the associated certificate.